scaleoutsean/solidfire-windows/README.md

 ## Microsoft Windows on NetApp HCI Compute Nodes

 - H410C and H615C systems may have the ability to configure Intel VROC (RSTe) with sSATA drives (depending on the OS and version).
 Users interested in this option should inquire with their NetApp representative
+- Hardware monitoring is available through IPMI

 ### NetApp H410C

-- Links to must-install drivers for Windows on NetApp H410C are given below.
+- Links to must-have drivers for Windows on NetApp H410C are given below.
 The URLs link to a recent driver file for each (but as mentioned above, free feel to use any version that works for you)
   - Intel C620 chpiset driver ([v10.1.17903.8106](https://downloadcenter.intel.com/download/28531/Intel-Server-Chipset-Driver-for-Windows-))
   - Mellanox ConnectX-4 Lx NIC driver ([v2.30.51000](https://www.mellanox.com/products/adapter-software/ethernet/windows/winof-2))
   - Intel X550 NIC driver ([v25.0](https://downloadcenter.intel.com/download/28396/Intel-Network-Adapter-Driver-for-Windows-Server-2019-?product=88207))